arunsatyarth/OneMiner/README.md

 1. Currently supports only Windows 7 and upwards
 2. .Net Framework 4.5

-# For running Monero/Cryptonight on Nvidia
+## For running Monero/Cryptonight on Nvidia
 Nvidia(ccminer)  has been found to be a bit unstable on cryptonight.
 Also some antivirus wrongly classifies ccminer as a virus.
 This in turn makes it to classify OneMiner as a virus.
 So Nvidia for Cryptonight is not supported in the main OneMiner release.
 But starting v1.8, an alternate exe will be released(OneMiner_CryptoNight.exe) which supports Nvidia as well.

---Either an exception will have to be added to Antivirus or Antivirus will have to be disabled for it.
+1. Either an exception will have to be added to Antivirus or Antivirus will have to be disabled for it.
---Monero mining on Nvidia requires Visual studio redistributables to be installed.https://www.microsoft.com/en-in/download/details.aspx?id=5555
+2. Monero mining on Nvidia requires Visual studio redistributables to be installed.https://www.microsoft.com/en-in/download/details.aspx?id=5555

 # Screenshots of different screens